dominicbartl/phantom/README.md

 ![A screenshot of phantom](screenshot.png "A screenshot of the current state of phantom")

-## Note
-This theme is unfinished and unpolished and not much has changed yet.

 ## Copyright & License

 Copyright (C) 2013 Ghost Foundation - Released under the MIT License.